swarmcity/boardwalk-ts/README.md

 When a deal is successfully completed both users gain reputation.
 Frank can view his new reputation, while Tom verifies that he received his paymnet.

-Tom is ver excited he got pais because he knows it opens up a whole new world of possibilities.
+Tom is very excited he got paid because he knows it opens up a whole new world of possibilities.
 What will he do with his newly gained capital?

 #### New epics in this episode:
 - [ ] Epic 1: As a seeker, I payout the deal so the provider gets their funds, and reputation tokens are created for me and the provider.
 [Issue #10](https://github.com/swarmcity/boardwalk-ts/issues/10)